NREL/EnergyPlus/design/FY2022/NFP-90-1-Metrics.md

 ## Approach ##

 For each of the two metrics, will identify a set of EnergyPlus components for which the metric applies.
 Replicate the code pattern of existing metrics for the new metric and write unit tests to ensure the calculation is correct.
 Once the metrics are calculated we can integrate them into the corresponding report code of the equipment summary table.
+For now we want to add those two new metrics (SEER2 and HSPF2) in addition to the existing ones (SEER and HSPF) and explain the difference in a footnote.
 - Extent the implementation in StandardRatings.hh & StandardRatings.cc
    - for SEER2 by adding code to the following functions
      - CalcDXCoilStandardRating